 - Log into QuerySurge as a QuerySurge Admin user, and navigate to the Admin view.
 Steps for using the Connection Extensibility feature can be found here.
 To use the Connection Extensibility option in the Connection Wizard with the DataStax wrapper, you'll need the following information:

-Note that you'll need to provide the server and the port number.
-For the server, use either the name of the server or its' IP address.
+You'll need to provide the server and the port number.
+For the server, use either the fully qualified name of the server or the server IP address.
 Verify the port with a Cassandra admin or knowledgeable resource; port 9042 is the default Cassandra port.
 In addition, you should provide the keyspace that you want to connect to.
 Authentication credentials are typically needed as well.
 When you've entered your information, the Connection Wizard will look like: